 Similar to Mobike, Copenhagen based Donkey Bike is an app based rental program that gives you access to free floating bikes across Paris and offers discounted prices based on how much biking you do.
 While Donkey Bike operates on a dockless system, their bikes still have designated areas, or “hubs”, where they can be dropped off or picked up in order to avoid having bikes abandoned in the far reaches of the city.

-Another new comer to the Paris bike share scene will be Jump, the sporty red city bike brought to you by Uber.
+Another new comer to the Paris bike share scene will be Lime (formerly Jump), the sporty red city bike brought to you by Uber.
 A fleet of electric Jump bikes were deployed in early April, the question now is if they’ll be up to speed with the city’s existing options.

 In addition to bikes, Jump also offers a Segway scooter option for a stand up way to get you where you’re going.
 Uber isn’t the only share program offering a scooter.
 Lime provides short term rental of electric scooters that can be found by using their app and Bird offers a sleekly designed electric scooter for darting around the city.